chennnxu/chennnxu.github.io/_posts/2023-05-30-Unveil-City-Vibrance.md

 Research Question 3: How can event sentiment be segmented within each city?

-Research Question 4: How can event networks be modeled and analyzed, and what insights can be derived from them?
+Research Question 4: How can event networks be modeled and analyzed, and what insights can be derived from them? (*)

+### Data
+The Eventbrite API provides a comprehensive set of functionalities that enable developers to leverage the platform's features programmatically.

+To collect all events and their event IDs in a specific city, I will scrape the Eventbrite website as the API does not offer such functionality.
+For example, to gather specific metadata for the event "Finding Product-Market Fit: Berlin vol. 2," I obtained the Event ID '627139961507' from its dedicated webpage on Eventbrite (Figure \ref{event_example}).
+By utilizing the Event ID, I accessed the Eventbrite API to retrieve additional relevant information.

 ### Limitation